kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 **Create Pod :**

-Now, we are going to deploy a pod that uses the above PVC.
-This pod will automatically create `data.txt` file in `/source/data`  directory and write some sample data in it and also mounted the desired PVC in `/source/data`  directory.
+Now, we are going to deploy a `Pod` that mounts the above pvc in the `/source/data` directory.
+This pod will automatically create `data.txt` file in `/source/data`  directory and write some sample data in it.

-Below is the YAML of the pod that we are going to create,
+Below is the YAML of the `Pod` that we are going to create,

 ```yaml
 apiVersion: v1